 That sketch/page has a lot more information on it, be SURE to see that page! ...it includes a breather area photo you WILL want to see!

 Things get complicated from the crankshaft main bearing area.
 There are SEVERAL routes for the oil from the bearing holder area.
-See the oil sketch, and there are arrows on the sketch to show flow direction.
+See the oil sketches, and there are arrows on the sketches to show flow direction.

 2. Similar stud oil hole outlets lubricate the RIGHT cylinder valve gear, & then back to the sump in the same manner.